 The University Center for Teaching and Learning can help you to make your courses more accessible for all your students.
-They are also piloting Ally, software that can work with Blackboard or Canvas to ensure that your teaching materials are accessible.

 Pitt has created a guide that offers some strategies for supporting students who are having difficulties: Faculty and Staff Guide for Helping Distressed Students.